 “What year of apprenticeship are you in?”

 “First year?
 First year?
 F—k me, First year apprentices are THE WORST!
-Everything I gotta do today and they saddle me with you.
-Earl must really have it in for me, Kid,” Harry said as he beat on the top of the steering wheel with his left hand, emphasizing the Hell-that-was-now-his-life.
+EVERYTHING I gotta do today and they saddle me with you.
+I’m telling you, Kid, Earl must really have it in for me, you can count on it.”
+Harry emphasized the Hell-that-was-now-his-life by beating on the top of the steering wheel with his left hand keeping time with his pronunciation of every second or third word.